askowno/RLE_wet/README.md

 *South African National Biodiversity Institute (SANBI)*

-June 2025
+August 2025

 #### **Summary**

-This repository contains a workflow that results in the NBA 2025 Red List of Ecosystems indicators for (inland) Wetland Ecosystems of South Africa.
+This repository contains a workflow that results in the NBA 2025 Red List of Ecosystems indicators for (inland) wetland ecosystems of South Africa.

-The Quarto document [RLE_wet.qmd](RLE_wet.qmd) describes the import of the South African wetland database (version x ) prepared by SANBI.
+The Quarto document [RLE_wet.qmd](RLE_wet.qmd) describes the import of the South African wetland database (version 20250811 ) prepared by SANBI.
 The data were imported using the sf package in R and summarised using the tidyverse.
-The dataset covers XX inland wetland ecosystem types in South Africa and includes per-feature Present Ecological Stats (PES) scores (A-F; good - very poor) developed using the WET-Health framework ([Macfarlane et. al., 2020](https://frcsa.org.za/wp-content/uploads/2020/10/TT-820_Final-web.pdf)).
+The data set covers 81 inland wetland ecosystem types in South Africa and includes per-feature ecosystem condition data and Present Ecological Stats (PES) scores developed using an implementation of the WET-Health 2.0 framework ([Macfarlane et. al., 2020](https://frcsa.org.za/wp-content/uploads/2020/10/TT-820_Final-web.pdf)) by Nacelle Collins (Collins et al., in prep).

+-   A is natural, condition score \>= 80%

+-   B is near natural, condition score \< 80% & \>= 50%

+-   C is moderately modified, condition score \< 50% & \>= 30%

+-   D is Heavily modified, condition score \< 30% & \>= 10%

+-   E and F is severely/critically modified, condition score \< 10%

 The Red List of Ecosystems (also known as Ecosystem Threat Status in South Africa) assesses the risk of collapse of each ecosystem type based on a range of criteria on extent, condition and pressures faced by each ecosystem type.